svecosystem/formsnap/sites/docs/content/components/label.md

 tagline: Components
 ---

 The `Label` component must be used as a child of a [Control](/docs/components/control) component.
-It renders a `<label />` element and includes the necessary attributes to associate it with the control.
+It renders a `<label>` element and includes the necessary attributes to associate it with the control.

 ## Usage

 When using a `Label` inside a [Control](/docs/components/control), you don't need to worry about the `for` attribute.
 Formsnap handles that for you.
-Just don't forget to spread the `attrs` slot prop into the control element.

 ```svelte {3}
 <Field {form} name="name">